Failed Sterilisation & Contraception Claims

 • Surgical error - if the vasectomy procedure is not performed correctly, it can result in a failed vasectomy.
 This could be due to the wrong duct being cut, both vas deferens not being fully sealed, or a single vas deferens being cut instead of two.

-• Misdiagnosis of success - after a vasectomy, it is vital to have follow-up semen analyses to confirm that no sperm are present.
+• Misdiagnosis of success - after a vasectomy, it is vital to have follow-up semen analysis to confirm that no sperm are present.
 If these tests are misread or not performed, a man might incorrectly believe he is sterile when he is not.

 If you believe your vasectomy has failed due to medical negligence, such as surgical error or misdiagnosis of success, you may have grounds for a failed vasectomy compensation claim.
 At JMW Solicitors, we can provide the guidance and support you will need.